-This small community in Jayapura Western Papua is comprised of 160 members.
-Their story is that a few hundred years ago their ancestors were living in Chile, South America.
-Evidently, they had been from Spain and emigrated due to the Inquisition.
-Due to fear of the Inquisitions, ten men and ten women were chosen as they were the strongest members of the community and sent away to find safety on two small boats.
-Sailing into the Pacific ocean, they first came to Japan, and then found their way to Western Papua.
+A Jewish community of 160 members exists in Jayapura, a city in West Papua, a province of Indonesia.
+According to local history, a few hundred years ago their ancestors were living in Chile in South America, having emigrated there from Spain in the days of the Inquisition.
+When the Inquisition came to Chile, ten men and ten women, the strongest members of the community, were chosen and sent away on two small boats to find safety.
+Sailing into the Pacific Ocean, they first came to Japan, then found their way to West Papua.

-They always knew that they were Jewish.
-Their grandmothers told them not to enter the church, even though they accepted Christianity when forced to officially choose a religion.
+Although they accepted Christianity when forced officially to choose a religion, the community always knew that they were Jewish.
+Their grandmothers told them not to enter a church.
 The term they used as a title for the elders, despite not knowing its meaning, was “melamdim” which means teachers in Hebrew.
-There is a second smaller community in Freeport Western Papua.
-They are observant of Jewish law and would like to convert officially to Judaism.
+The group in Jayapura, as well as a second smaller community in Freeport, West Papua, observe Jewish law and would like to convert officially to Judaism.

 Papua Indonesia Articles and Links